ajdungan/vasttools/README.md

 ```

-## Auto update the price for host listing based on mining porfits.
+## Auto update the price for host listing based on mining profits.

 based on RTX 3090 120Mhs for eth. it sets the price of my 2 host.
 it works with a custom Vast-cli which can be found here https://github.com/jjziets/vast-python/blob/master/vast.py